dhruvm-04/Playlist_Conversion_and_Transfer_with_WiFi_Direct_and_RDT/Instructions.md

 ## **Steps to Run**

   - Before running `get_playlist.py`, create an app on sporify developer dashboard and update the id variables with your credentials.
-  - Similarly, for the YT Music API, get your cookie id and authentication id from the inspect element network tab to use in the code.
+  - Similarly, for the YT Music API, get your cookie id and authentication id from the inspect element network tab and create a json file named headers_auth with those 2 to use in the code.

    - ### **Fetch a Spotify Playlist**
       ```sh